Welcome to Greenspace

 Working Together

-We have been working with representatives from The Conservation Volunteers and many environmental groups who will bring their knowledge and expertise to a community project: Norfolk Wildlife Trust, Suffolk Wildlife Trust, University of East Anglia, Waveney Volunteers for Nature, and Waveney Bird Club will assist delivery of a project to enhance land off Rushall Road.
-The proposal has the support of the Sancroft Academy and Adrian Ramsey the MP for Waveney Valley.
+We are working with representatives from many environmental groups who will bring their knowledge and expertise to the project.
+Norfolk Wildlife Trust, Suffolk Wildlife Trust, Tyndall Centre at University of East Anglia, Waveney Volunteers for Nature, Waveney Bird Club, Norfolk Ponds Project, and The Conservation Volunteers are working together.
+The plans have the support of Redenhall with Harleston Town Council, the Sancroft Academy and Adrian Ramsey the MP for Waveney Valley.

 The Vision

-The design includes the potential restoration of a zombie pond and excavation of a ghost pond.
-A zombie pond is one which currently has no wildlife, and a ghost pond is one that has vanished.
-There would be mini forests, carefully managed areas for nature, bird and owl boxes, and a circular walk with information boards and resting spots.
+The first stage of the design includes a mini forest, carefully managed areas for nature, bird, bat, and owl boxes, bug houses and log piles, rainwater harvesting, and a circular walk with information boards and resting spots.
 We intend to hold sessions to involve the community and will provide regular updates.
-This is a project for everyone.
+This is a project where everyone can be involved.

 A Fresh Start